alexmorgan1995/NPI_Analysis/README.md

 ## Navigating the Repository
 ### R
 R code can be found in the `Enhanced Shielding` folder and is organised according to the figures found in the main text and the supplementary material **WORK IN PROGRESS**.
-Current code is available for:
+Current R code is available for:

 * Single Intervention Analysis - Modelling the effect of a single SDM intervention - `single_5_Scenario_Run.R`.
 	* Baseline trajectory plots.
 	* Single parameter sensitivity analyses.
  	* Multi-parameter sensitivity heatmap analyses.

 * Multiple/Double Intervention Analysis - Modelling the effect of a two SDM interventions - `multi_5_Scenario_Run.R`.
 	* Multi-parameter sensitivity heatmap analyses (Trigger date/R0/Length).

 * Supplementary Material for Single and Multiple Intervention Analysis - `multi_5_Scenario_Run_supp.R`.
 	* Multi-parameter sensitivity heatmap analyses - Exploring higher dimension parameter space.
 	* Exploratory trajectory plots.

 ## Programs and Packages Used
 COVID-19 modelling code was implemented using R (3.6.2) .
 ODEs were solved using the `desolve` (1.27.1) package in R and `odeint` in C++.
 Plotting in R was carried out using the `ggplot` package (3.3.0).
 Dataframe manipulation was performed using `reshape2` (1.4.4).
 Finalised plot output was performed using `ggpubr` (0.2.4), `ggarrange` () and `Cairo` (1.5-10) packages.